gate/gateapi-php/docs/Api/FuturesApi.md

 $associate_array['offset'] = 0; // int | List offset, starting from 0
 $associate_array['from'] = 1547706332; // int | Start timestamp  Specify start time, time format is Unix timestamp.
 If not specified, it defaults to (the data start time of the time range actually returned by to and limit)
 $associate_array['to'] = 1547706332; // int | Termination Timestamp  Specify the end time.
 If not specified, it defaults to the current time, and the time format is a Unix timestamp
-$associate_array['type'] = 'dnw'; // string | Changing Type：  - dnw: Deposit & Withdraw - pnl: Profit & Loss by reducing position - fee: Trading fee - refr: Referrer rebate - fund: Funding - point_dnw: point_fee: POINT Trading fee - point_refr: POINT Referrer rebate - bonus_offset: bouns deduction
+$associate_array['type'] = 'dnw'; // string | Change types:  - dnw: Deposit and withdrawal - pnl: Profit and loss from position reduction - fee: Trading fees - refr: Referrer rebates - fund: Funding fees - point_dnw: Point card deposit and withdrawal - point_fee: Point card trading fees - point_refr: Point card referrer rebates - bonus_offset: Trial fund deduction

 try {
     $result = $apiInstance->listFuturesAccountBook($associate_array);